nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 * Prefixes refer to the identifier before the parameter e.g. `n/` before `NAME`.
 Invalid prefixes (i.e. prefixes that do not exist) will be ignored.<br>
 e.g. if the command specifies `tag-add n/John Doe b/juice t/John Loh & Jean Tan`, it will be interpreted as `tag-add n/John Doe t/John Loh & Jean Tan`.

-* If you are using a PDF version of this document, be careful when copying and pasting commands that span multiple lines as space characters surrounding line-breaks may be omitted when copied over to the application.
+* If you are using a PDF version of this document, be careful when copying and pasting commands that span multiple lines as whitespace characters surrounding line-breaks may be omitted when copied over to the application.
   </box>

 ### Viewing Help: `help`

-You can view a popup with an overview of all commands, and also a link to this user guide if you need more details.
+You can view a popup with an overview of all the commands, and a link to this user guide if you need more details.

 Format: `help`